Names of Ho Chi Minh City: Khmer nationalism

 The area now known as Ho Chi Minh City was part of several historical empires connected to modern-day Cambodia, including Funan, Chenla and the Khmer Empire.
 Formal settlements by the Khmers likely date back to the 11th century.
 In comparison, the first Vietnamese presence in the area dates back to the late 15th century.
 The gradual encroachment of the Vietnamese onto what were once Khmer lands, culminating in the creation of the unified State of Vietnam in 1949 and the associated cession of Cochinchina (known to the Khmers as Kampuchea Krom, or "Lower Cambodia") to Vietnam has resulted in significant bitterness directed towards the Vietnamese on the part of the Khmers.
 As a result, many of those who consider themselves Khmer nationalists would refer to Ho Chi Minh City as Prey Nôkôr, a reference to its former status as a Khmer port city.

 Overseas Vietnamese

 Of the about 3 million Overseas Vietnamese, a majority left Vietnam as political refugees after 1975 as a result of the Fall of Saigon and the resulting takeover by the Communist regime, taking up residence in North America, Western Europe, and Australia.
-The majority are opposed to the existing government of Vietnam, and, in many cases, view Hồ Chí Minh as a dictator who ruined Vietnam by starting the war with South Vietnam.
-As a result, they generally do not recognize the name Hồ Chí Minh City, and will only refer to the city as Sài Gòn, the previous official name of the city.
+The majority are opposed to the existing government of Vietnam, and, in many cases, view Ho Chi Minh as a communist dictator who founded the Communist Party of Vietnam and was responsible for the deaths of many Vietnamese people.
+As a result, they generally do not recognize the name Ho Chi Minh City, and will only refer to the city as Saigon, the previous official name of the city.